wefuzz/books/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+This repo uses github actions to deploy the Docusaurus project to Github pages.

 ## Contribution Guidelines
 Contributing is vital for keeping the Open Source ecosystem alive, and you learn a lot while doing so!
 At the same time, though, respect the authors.
 Please **DO NOT** add links to pirated content.

 ## Disclaimer

 **This training & content is for educational purpose only.**